imshaw695/fastapi_test/README.md

 - FastAPI does not include:
   - An equivalent to flask-migrate, just alembic
-  - We need to add the db connection string to the alembic env.py
   - An equivalent to Flask-SQLAlchemy, so we need to do it manually.

 ## Alembic